Commit Yourself Completely

-Commit Yourself Completely is the second live album by American indie rock band Car Seat Headrest, released digitally on June 17, 2019 by Matador Records.
+Commit Yourself Completely is the second live album by American indie rock band Car Seat Headrest, released digitally on June 17, 2019, by Matador Records.
 It compiles songs performed by the band on tour in 2018 across the United States, United Kingdom and France, with the members of the Naked Giants playing with the group in a seven-person lineup.
-The indie rock album includes live renditions of songs from Teens of Denial (2016) and Twin Fantasy (2018), as well as a cover of Frank Ocean's "Ivy".
+The album includes live renditions of songs from Teens of Denial (2016) and Twin Fantasy (2018), as well as a cover of Frank Ocean's "Ivy".
+The album title is taken from the first verse of "Cosmic Hero", a song from Teens of Denial.
 It was promoted by a video of the band's performance of "Fill in the Blank" at Newport Music Hall.